Skip to main content

 Yad Vashem

 A million points of light.
 More than a million in fact, time and a half, like stars blanketing a night sky but they surround you, envelope you.
 Each light representing a life, a child, that lived, laughed and then in one of the greatest evils of our history, were slain.
-Slain because their name was like Markowitz or Hetzel, or because some sick mind contrived lies of superiority and others believed and carried out extermination orders.
+Slain because their name was like Markowitz or Hetzel, all because some sick mind contrived lies of superiority and others believed and carried out extermination orders.

 Because hatred of the Chosen People of God was fueled by perpetuated fear, by pride, instigated by the Accuser of men - whispering lies against one, telling the same to another, stirring hearts of men against each other.